DonkeyRepublic/donkey_tomp/README.md

 the lock is locked.
 Then the only thing left to do is use the [Leg events](#trip-execution-leg-events) endpoint to report leg finish.

+After the rental has been finished, it will have an `arrivalTime` field that keeps the timestamp of rental end.

 ### Fetching final price

 Once rental has been finished you can fetch the final price of the booking by fetching [journal entries](#journal-entries)